Tapjoy: 86% of Gen Z plays mobile games and many play on consoles/PCs too

 They’re big shoppers on mobile.
 Sixty percent of them frequently purchase to-go food or delivery, and 57% make frequent retail purchases on mobile.
 Their preferred ways to make purchases on mobile are on branded apps and e-commerce storefronts, through rewarded offers in mobile games, and through Instagram ads, respectively.

 Gen Z loves brands, as they’re avid followers of retail brands on social media, with a particular affinity for clothing and fashion brands.
-Sixty-five percent of Zoomers follow clothing and fashion brands, compared to just 52% of Millennials and 40% of Gen X. Zoomers are also the most likely generation to prefer humorous brand content.
-Gen Z also shows a strong preference for short videos, with 66% listing it as a preferred content type compared to 63% among Millennials and 59% for Gen X.
+Sixty-five percent of zoomers follow clothing and fashion brands, compared to just 52% of Millennials and 40% of Gen X. Zoomers are also the most likely generation to prefer humorous brand content.
+Gen Z also shows a strong preference for short videos, with 66% listing it as a preferred content type compared to 63% among millennials and 59% for Gen X.

 They prefer rewarded mobile game ads over social media and search advertising, as 53% report engaging with rewarded mobile game ads — compared to 38% on Instagram, 23% on TikTok, 22% on Facebook, 17% on Twitter, and 16% on Google Shopping.

-They’ll engage with brands in exchange for value: More than half of Zoomers have discovered at least one new product on their mobile devices through content such as short videos, memes and social posts.
+They’ll engage with brands in exchange for value: More than half of zoomers have discovered at least one new product on their mobile devices through content such as short videos, memes and social posts.
 They dislike search result ads and non-skippable video ads, preferring to engage with rewarded ads in mobile apps.

-Tapjoy’s research and analysis also found that the COVID-19 pandemic had a lasting effect on Generation Z. Nearly three quarters reported playing more mobile games in 2020, and 55% found mobile games “more fun and engaging than expected” during the pandemic.
+Tapjoy’s research and analysis also found that the COVID-19 pandemic had a lasting effect on Generation Z. Nearly three-quarters reported playing more mobile games in 2020, and 55% found mobile games “more fun and engaging than expected” during the pandemic.
 Their top pandemic products were clothing and apparel, to-go food, and beauty/hygiene products, while their top pandemic subscription services were streaming, home goods, and meal kits.

 Understanding the survey

-Lauren Baca, senior director of marketing at Tapjoy, said in an email to GamesBeat that Gen Z is engaged in every part of the mobile ecosystem.
+Lauren Baca, the senior director of marketing at Tapjoy, said in an email to GamesBeat that Gen Z is engaged in every part of the mobile ecosystem.
 Unlike older generations, they’ve never really known a world without smartphones and have been playing mobile games since they could hold a phone, she said.

-In 2018, mobile gaming overtook PC and console gaming for the first time, generating $70.3 billion in revenue or 51% of the global market., Baca said.
+In 2018, mobile gaming overtook PC and console gaming for the first time, generating $70.3 billion in revenue or 51% of the global market.
+Baca said.
 Gen Z was the most likely of all generations surveyed to enjoy other gaming platforms, including PC and console, indicating that their appetite for games is generally high.
 This correlates with other studies that show young adults to be the most avid gamers.

 Another reason for the predominance of mobile games over other platforms is the general accessibility and affordability of smartphones., Baca said.
 According to Pew Research, 85% of Americans now own a smartphone, with young adults leading the charge at 96% adoption.
 Cross-platform games like Fortnite and Minecraft have also surged in popularity with titles like these topping the App Store charts.
 The cross-platform trend gives Zoomers license to engage with their favorite IPs in various contexts, Baca said.